jsejcksn/material-number-select.js/readme.md

 Select numbers faster.

-*Still in alpha, but you'll get the gist*
+*Still in alpha, but you'll get the gist by previewing in Chrome Dev Tools mobile emulation*